 What You Get in Return

 Because the majority of my writers are going to be part of multiple marginalized groups and will often be sharing personal experiences of the way oppression has affected their lives, it’s important to me to pay for that work.
-Guest bloggers will be paid $75 per article.
+Guest bloggers will be paid $150 for articles that are over 2,000 words and $125 for articles between 1,200 and 2,000 words.
 (Guest posts are paid for exclusively by external sponsors.
 If you are interested in sponsoring a guest post, please contact me.)

 You are welcome to include a bio with promotional links to your own content and social media in your published article, and all publications will be advertised to my followers on this blog, Instagram, Facebook, Twitter, and Pinterest.